Brian Haner: Career

 In 2005, Haner's first novel, Carney Man, was published.
 After a year spent mostly in comedy clubs and in Las Vegas opening for comedians, including Bobby Slayton, Ralphie May, Lisa Lampanelli and Brett Butler, Haner started touring and doing Comedy Central television specials as "Guitar Guy" with Jeff Dunham.
 While on tour with Dunham, Haner released two solo CDs: Cougar Bait and Fistfight at the Wafflehouse.
 He also released a CD with Dunham, Don't Come Home for Christmas (2008), featuring Dunham's puppets singing Haner's original songs.
 Since leaving Jeff Dunham's show in 2011, he has released three more CDs: The Artist Formerly Known as Guitar Guy, Alone and Perfect World.

 In 2012, he spent the summer in Africa, headlining the prestigious South Africa Comedy Festival.
-Haner also appeared on Showtime's "Red Light Comedy Special", taped in Amsterdam, and on AXS TV's "Gotham Comedy Live from NYC", performing his own music and stand-up comedy.
+Haner also appeared on Showtime's "Red Light Comedy Special" with Bert Kreischer, taped in Amsterdam, and on AXS TV's "Gotham Comedy Live from NYC", performing his own music and stand-up comedy.
 That year, he released his second book, Ginny Reb, about a young woman's experiences in the Confederate army.

-Haner left comedy and performing in 2014, so he and his wife Suzy could take over as coordinators of the Orange County School of the Arts' Commercial Music program in Orange County, California.
+Haner took a break from comedy and performing in 2014, so he and his wife Suzy could take over as coordinators of the Orange County School of the Arts' Commercial Music program in Orange County, California.
 In the fall of 2016, he composed the music score for the two-hour premiere of the highly acclaimed television show Z Nation on the SyFy Channel.

 Haner continues to do session work, and in 2018, he played sitar on The Ventures' first album in over 15 years.
 2018 also saw the launch of the Synyster Gates School of Music, a free online school created by him and his son for guitarists of all levels.

+He returned to comedy in 2018 and did a US tour with "The Deplorables".
+In 2019, he teamed up with comedian Michael Loftus to do a comedy special for FOX Nation.

+In 2025, he wrote and starred in "A Bennington Christmas Carol".
+A musical based on Dickens' Christmas Carol, but set in 1926 Bennington Vermont.